 As a small business owner, you may think that effective employee management and offering an impressive benefits package to help you retain top talent seem beyond your grasp, particularly when other areas of the business require your time and attention.
 That’s why outsourcing your HR function to a PEO may open a wider range of benefits to your team, improve recruiting and employee retention, and free up time for your management team to focus on running your business.

-First, what does PEO stand for?
-A PEO, or professional employer organization, allows companies to outsource key human resources functions like payroll, benefits, and training and guidance to assist companies with maintaining compliance with federal and state labor and employment laws.
+PEO stands for professional employer organization.
+A PEO allows companies to outsource key human resources functions like payroll, benefits, training and guidance to assist small and mid-sized companies with maintaining compliance with federal and state labor and employment laws.
 Doing so allows business owners and their teams to put the majority of their time and focus on the business.
 To shed light on the multiple ways a PEO can help your business, it's important to familiarize yourself with the many aspects of business operations that a PEO can cover.

 Companies that partner with a PEO usually experience lower group insurance costs, workers' compensation discounts, and, in most cases, a lower state unemployment insurance (SUI) rate because their employees are listed under the PEO's federal ID number for payroll purposes.